fearherbs1/Media-Management-Scripts/README.md

 If an error is detected by the script it will put that filename in a text file named FIXME.txt
 This is mostly caused by unacounted for media tracks exixting in other files besided the first one, audio commentary files are a common example.

+**This is not extensivly tested be sure to check your finished files reguardless!!**